ms/buildtogether.tech/fairness/index.md

 phones have an option to avoid checkpoints; it's unlikely that the people who added that feature ever lost a loved one to a drunk driver.

-So now it's time for a confession.
-This chapter is the reason I wrote this book.
-After the 2016 election in the United States, I organized a group of people to write a guide for programmers to stuff that actually matters---the stuff that's in this chapter.
-That project fizzled out, in part because someone like Brad (<span x="introduction"/>) simply wouldn't read something that said, "Programmers are breaking things and maybe you're part of the problem."
-The work reported in
-<cite>Bullock2021,Cohen2021,Ferreira2021,Gordon2021,Prioleau2021,Rankin2021</cite>
-is a sign that these bigger issues might finally be added to the curriculum, but will take time to bear fruit.
-Meanwhile, I hope that starting with time management and version control, then talking about teams and conflict and product management, will give people like Brad and younger self a ramp to walk up instead of a cliff to climb, because if we don't find a way to change tech, our lives are going to keep getting worse.

 As a programmer you are able to shape the world in ways that most mad scientists can only dream of, but with great power comes great responsibility
 <cite>Lee1962</cite>.
 If you'd like to understand what we're getting wrong now